behu-kea/first-semester-java/lessons/week-06/3-wednesday.md

 # Wednesday

-Read and solve the exercises found in [inheritance](../../topics/04 - oop/inheritance.md)
+Read and solve the exercises found in [class diagram](../../topics/04 - oop/class-diagram.md) and sequence diagrams